vuejs/v2.vuejs.org/src/guide/single-file-components.md

 - **Modern JavaScript with ES2015/16**: Read through Babel's [Learn ES2015 guide](https://babeljs.io/docs/learn-es2015/).
 You don't have to memorize every feature right now, but keep this page as a reference you can come back to.

-After you've taken a day to dive into these resources, we recommend checking out the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template, which is a minimal setup using [Webpack](http://webpack.github.io) to support `.vue` components.
+After you've taken a day to dive into these resources, we recommend checking out the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template.
+Follow the instructions and you should have a Vue project with `.vue` components, ES2015 and hot-reloading running in no time!

-Webpack is a module bundler that takes a number of "modules" and then bundle them into your final application. <!-- TODO: To learn more about Webpack itself, [the Webpack series on Egghead.io]([]) offers a good intro. -->
+The template uses [Webpack](https://webpack.github.io/), a module bundler that takes a number of "modules" and then bundle them into your final application.
+To learn more about Webpack itself, [this video](https://www.youtube.com/watch?v=WQue1AN93YU) offers a good intro.
+Once you get past the basics, you might also want to check out [this advanced Webpack course on Egghead.io](https://egghead.io/courses/using-webpack-for-production-javascript-applications).

 In Webpack, each module can be transformed by a "loader" before included into the bundle, and Vue offers the [vue-loader](https://github.com/vuejs/vue-loader) plugin to take care of translating `.vue` single-file components.
 The [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template has already set up everything for you, but if you'd like to learn more about how `.vue` components work with Webpack, you can read [the docs for vue-loader](vue-loader.vuejs.org).